Exploratory Research | Definition, Guide, & Examples

 Exploratory research questions are designed to help you understand more about a particular topic of interest.
 They can help you connect ideas to understand the groundwork of your analysis without adding any preconceived notions or assumptions yet.

 - What effect does using a digital notebook have on the attention span of middle schoolers?

 - What factors influence mental health in undergraduates?

 - What outcomes are associated with an authoritative parenting style?

 - In what ways does the presence of a non-native accent affect intelligibility?

 - How can the use of a grocery delivery service reduce food waste in single-person households?

 Exploratory research data collection

 Collecting information on a previously unexplored topic can be challenging.
-Exploratory research can help you narrow down your topic and formulate a clear hypothesis, as well as giving you the “lay of the land” on your topic.
+Exploratory research can help you narrow down your topic and formulate a clear hypothesis and problem statement, as well as giving you the “lay of the land” on your topic.

 Data collection using exploratory research is often divided into primary and secondary research methods, with data analysis following the same model.